jvfe/wikidata_panglaodb/manuscripts/log_book.md

 ### 13/11

 * I made a local RDF file that links cell types to genes on Wikidata using a property on the Open Cura wikibase: https://celltypes.wiki.opencura.com/wiki/Property:P9

+* Next step: Make a query that given a Gene Ontology ID, it brings the related cell types.
+* Path: GO ID --> Wikidata ID of GO term -->  Wikidata ID of Protein --> Wikidata ID of gene that encodes that protein --> Cell Type